Hugo-COLLIN/SaveMyPhind-conversation-exporter/src/assets/updateNotes.md

 # Update notes
+# 2.2.25
+⨠ 📢 Update modal is now on Perplexity too!
+You can now see the update modal when you're on Perplexity.ai.

 # 2.2.23
 ⨠ 🧩 Phind titles are now exported again!
 Changing CSS selectors to adapt to Phind UI changes.
 You know, the usual stuff...